lhannest/beacon-validator/client/docs/ConceptsApi.md

 ConceptsApi apiInstance = new ConceptsApi();
-List<String> keywords = Arrays.asList("keywords_example"); // List<String> | a (urlencoded) space delimited set of keywords or substrings against which to match concept names and synonyms
+List<String> keywords = Arrays.asList("keywords_example"); // List<String> | an array of keywords or substrings against which to match concept names and synonyms
-List<String> types = Arrays.asList("types_example"); // List<String> | a (url-encoded) space-delimited set of semantic groups (specified as codes gene, pathway, etc.) to which to constrain concepts matched by the main keyword search (see [Biolink Model](https://biolink.github.io/biolink-model) for the full list of codes)
+List<String> categories = Arrays.asList("categories_example"); // List<String> | an array set of concept categories - specified as Biolink name labels codes gene, pathway, etc. - to which to constrain concepts matched by the main keyword search (see [Biolink Model](https://biolink.github.io/biolink-model) for the full list of terms)
-Integer pageNumber = 56; // Integer | (1-based) number of the page to be returned in a paged set of query results Integer pageSize = 56; // Integer | number of concepts per page to be returned in a paged set of query results try {
+Integer size = 56; // Integer | maximum number of concept entries requested by the query (default 100) try {
-    List<BeaconConcept> result = apiInstance.getConcepts(keywords, types, pageNumber, pageSize);
+    List<BeaconConcept> result = apiInstance.getConcepts(keywords, categories, size);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ConceptsApi#getConcepts");